livingcomputermuseum/ContrAlto/Contralto/readme.txt

 that contain a bit-for-bit copy of these original packs.
 These are a lot easier to use with a modern PC.

-Disk images can be loaded and unloaded via the "System->Drive 0" and System->Drive 1" menus.
+Disk images can be loaded, unloaded and created via the "System->Drive 0" and System->Drive 1" menus.
 A file dialog will be presented showing possible disk images in the current directory.